 FOG LIGHTS

 BMW changed both the standard 5-series and M5 fog lights for the 2001 model year (from 9/00 production).
-The standard 5-series got a whole new bumper, and with that came rounded fog lights to replaced the older, square style.
+The standard 5-series got a whole new bumper, and with that came rounded fog lights to replace the older, square style.
 Facelifting the fog lights would require doing the entire bumper as well.
-The M5’s corrugated glass lenses were replaced with cleaner looking smooth glass lenses.
+The M5’s bumper remained the same, but the corrugated glass lenses were replaced with cleaner smooth glass lenses.
 The facelift M5 fogs are a direct plug-and-play install for the older cars.

 E39Source Channel Update Video with Post Facelift Headlights